hisnameispum/nurture_todo/README.md

-# NURTURE TODO
+# NURTURE LIST
 ### Project description
-NUTURE TODO is a todo list web application which keep track of your todos.
+NURTURE LIST is a todo list web application which keep track of your todos.
 ### Tech stack
 React JS
 Express JS